shraddhapai/shiny-data-browseR/docs/add_dataset.rst

 In this example, the demo data and config files are contained in a directory named "Shiny_BrowseR_Github_data".

 From the source machine, rsync the datasets to the machine where the EDB instance will be hsoted.
-Here we copy it to our user's home directory.
+The data directory should be in a location readable by the user shiny, which will run the EDB app.

 .. code-block:: none

-	rsync -avL --progress Shiny_BrowseR_Github_data $DEST_MACHINE:/home/<user>/.
+	rsync -avL --progress Shiny_BrowseR_Github_data $DEST_MACHINE:/.

 On the destination machine, we update the path in the metadata files to reflect the path on our new machine. **Replace the substitution sed command with one relevant to your source and destination paths.**